QuazChick/bedrock-wiki/docs/items/troubleshooting-items.md

             }
         },
         "components": {
-            "minecraft:icon": "your_item_icon" // Make sure this string matches the shortname you put in item_texture.json }
+            "minecraft:icon": "wiki:your_item_icon" // Make sure this string matches the shortname you put in item_texture.json
+        }
     }
 }